-On July 13, 2021, the Organization received forgiveness for the PPP funding received on July 1, 2020.
+On July 13, 2021, the Organization received full forgiveness for the PPP funding.
 The forgiveness of the loan totaling \$235,000 is recorded as revenue from contributions and support on the statement of activities for the year ended September 30, 2021.